shivajid/atlas/AtlasBuild.md

-# DGI Setup on Hadoop Cluster
+# Atlas Setup on Hadoop Cluster

 ### HDP Sandbox
 For the demo purposes we will use the HDP 2.3 Sandbox.